Theming

 Deprecated

 The HSL fallback variables are soft-deprecated and will be removed in a future version.
-We recommend using the OKLCH variables above.
+Use the OKLCH variables above instead.

 | Property | Description |